issavejdani/idram-money-transfer/README.md

 ![enter image description here](https://user-images.githubusercontent.com/10261553/205441377-69e813f2-b231-40a7-9711-7fe544b208d9.png)

- 2. Choose your payment methoed.
+ 2. Choose your payment method.
-You have multiple options.
+	As you can see in the following image, you have multiple options.
 You can transfer:
  - To other bank cards
  - To other IDBank accounts
  - To other Idram accounts
+ - ...
+In this document we only cover transfer to other bank cards.

 ![Screen Shot 2022-12-03 at 16 38 35](https://user-images.githubusercontent.com/10261553/205441405-65402a4e-b6a0-468f-8862-c1dbac90291f.png)